-In these situations, please check first with our Member Service Contact Center to see if there is a Plan Pharmacy nearby.
+In these situations, please check first with Member Services to see if there is a Plan Pharmacy nearby.

 You may be required to pay the difference between what you pay for the drug at the Non-Plan Pharmacy and the cost that we would cover at Plan Pharmacy.

 Payment and reimbursement.
 If you go to a Non-Plan Pharmacy for the reasons listed, you may have to pay the full cost (rather than paying just your Copayment or Coinsurance) when you fill your prescription.
-You may ask us to reimburse you for our share of the cost by submitting a request for reimbursement as described in
+You may ask us to reimburse you for our share of the cost by submitting a request for reimbursement as described in the "Requests for Payment" section.
+If we pay for the drugs you obtained from a Non-Plan Pharmacy, you may still pay more for your drugs than what you would have paid if you had gone to a Plan Pharmacy because you may be responsible for paying the difference between Plan Pharmacy Charges and the price that the Non-Plan Pharmacy charged you.